However, Nicola did not make a release as she was busy implementing more cameras in the 64 bit RPM and DEB versions of the software.

 The QHY 5M-II-C was kindly loaned by Derek Francis of the Swansea Astronomical Society to help with the development of the software.

 Atik 314L testing with the Raspberry Pi 3A Skywatcher Explorer 130 PDS 130mm, f/5 Newtonian was mounted on a Celestron AVX EQ, GOTO mount.
 An Atik 314L mono camera fitted with a narrowband H-alpha filter was placed at the Newtonian focus and AstroDMx Capture for Linux was used to capture 50 x 60s exposures of M16, the Eagle nebula with the Pillars of creation.
 10 matching darkframes were also captured.
-The best 90% of the frames were registered and stacked in Deep Sky Stacker running in Wine and the resulting FITs image was processed in ESO, ESA, NASAs Fits Liberator software running in Wine.
+The best 90% of the frames were registered and stacked in Deep Sky Stacker running in Wine and the resulting FITs image was processed in ESO, ESA, NASAs Fits Liberator software running in Wine and FastStone image viewer running in Wine.

 M16 H-alpha data on M16 being captured by the Paspberry Pi 3 and AstroDMx Capture for Linux